writethedocs/www/docs/blog/2023-Q2-community-board.rst

 Greetings, documentarians!
 Mikey Ariel here, chairperson of the WTD community board.

-Last quarter we published our first `quarterly update blog post <https://www.writethedocs.org/blog/2023-Q1-community-board/>`_, where we introduced the team and gave an overview of how the board will aim to support and evolve the community.
+Last quarter we published our first `quarterly update blog post <https://www.writethedocs.org/blog/2023-Q1-community-board/>`_, where we introduced the team and gave an overview of how the board aims to support the WTD community.

 Q2 quarterly meeting highlights
 -------------------------------